classProgrammer/horus_info/CLC3_DOCUMENTATION.md

 - ![](https://github.com/classProgrammer/horus_frontend/blob/master/frontend.JPG)

 ## Results
-A working full stack cloud based architecture capable of storing and retrieving data from a MongoDB cluster with three shards, processing data from chats in a rest service, wrapping IBM Watson Assistant calls to bypass the CORS problem and displaying chats in frontends.
+A working full stack cloud based architecture capable of storing and retrieving data from a MongoDB cluster with three shards, processing data from chats in a REST service, wrapping IBM Watson Assistant calls to bypass the CORS problem and displaying chats in frontends.
 The simple use case can be done with three different frameworks in similar fashion.

 ## Findings